LizGoro90/db-tour/tutorials/sql-builder/02/README.md

 }
 ```

-Then build a JOIN query using the query builder:
+... and then create the JOIN query using the builder:

 ```go